A Novel Perspective on Ideal Chern Bands with Strong Short-Range Repulsion: Applications to Correlated Metals, Superconductivity, and Topological Order: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Austrian Science Fund FWF within the DK-ALM (W1259-N27).
+This research was funded in whole or in part by the Austrian Science Fund (FWF), Grant DOI 10.55776/W1259.
+For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
 The computational results presented have been achieved in part using the Vienna Scientific Cluster (VSC).
 M.S.S.~acknowledges funding by the European Union (ERC-2021-STG, Project 101040651---SuperCorr).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 P. H. W. is grateful for valuable discussions with E. Starchl, S. Banerjee as well as J. A. Sobral.

 \makeatletter {A\arabic{equation}} {A\arabic{figure}}

 \appendixpageoff \appendixtitleoff \begin{appendices}